Update: The nut-free version of these (perfect for school lunches and parties) is on page 186 of Plant-Powered Families.

 Rice Krispie Treats.
 A childhood favorite since they were created, a classic.
 They are fun, easy to make, and delicious.
 But, they are not the most healthy treat.
 Even vegan versions are packed with margarine and marshmallows.
 We can do better!

 In eat, drink & be vegan, I created two vegan recipes of rice krispie squares.
 The first version was more ‘traditional’, using vegan marshmallows.
 I named them Nice Krispie Squares.
 They veganized that classic recipe, but I wanted something more – a healthier version, made with less processed ingredients.
 So, on the very next page of ed&bv you will find… “Nicer” Krispie Squares!

 In this “Dreena & Daughters” video, I show you how to make these Nicer Krispie Squares, replacing the marshmallows and margarine with healthier, vegan food ingredients.

 “Nicer” Krispie Squares gluten-free, soy-free, oil-free Link to print/share.

 This recipe mimics the flavors and textures of Rice Krispie Treats using more natural ingredients.
-These squares taste phenomenal, with the buttery richness of the macadamia nut butter and the sweetness of brown rice syrup.
+These squares taste phenomenal, with the buttery richness of coconut butter and the sweetness of brown rice syrup.

 1⁄2 cup brown rice syrup (see note)